Mandobass: History

 When mandolin orchestras were being organized in numbers, the members became aware of the problem of adding bass to their orchestras.
 In trying to play the bass range, many mandolin players were reluctant to switch to the contrabass, because they saw its bowed action as an intrusion into their plucked-string world.
-They faced the problem, however, that mandolin basses were too quiet; it was hard to get forte (loud sound) from them.
+They faced the problem, however, that mandolin basses were too quiet.
 Furthermore, they did not get the deep bass notes of the contrabass.
 For those reasons, most mandolin orchestras preferred to use the ordinary contra-bass, rather than a specialized mandolin family instrument.
 The bow not only helps with volume for forte sections of music, but the contrabass has deeper notes available.

 Up until 1911, the mandolin family of instruments as known in the United States had no true bass member.
 Mandolins were relatively new to the United States, beginning to be known in the mid-1880s and reaching the peak of popularity before 1910.
 The American public was mostly unaware of the few mando-basses being made in Europe.
 Published minutes from the 1911 meeting of the American Guild of Banjoists, Mandolinists and Guitarists included an entry about bass mandolins developed in Britain, and indicate that issues related to the mando-bass were among the first discussed at the meeting.
 It was at this meeting that George D. Laurian of the Gibson Mandolin-Guitar Company announced that his department had developed a bass member for the mandolin family.

-Gibson Melody Maids of Kalamazoo, Michigan from a 1922 trade magazine.
+Gibson Melody Maids of Kalamazoo, Michigan, from a 1922 trade magazine.
 One of the musicians is playing a mandobass, center left.